 The Newly Discovered Citing Seven, in date order of their citing of Matthew's book, are:

-In fact, it is also newly discovered that three of the citing seven naturalists - Loudon, Selby and Chambers - played key roles at the epicenter of influence on both Darwin's and Wallace's pre-1858 work on the theory of natural selection.
+In fact, it is also newly discovered that three of the Matthew (1831) citing seven naturalists - Loudon, Selby and Chambers - played key roles at the epicenter of influence on both Darwin's and Wallace's pre-1858 work on the theory of natural selection.

 As said, Loudon - who was, incidentally, an associate of Darwin's friends William and Joseph Hooker - edited two of Edward Blyth's (1835, 1836) hugely influential papers on species.
 Blyth is acknowledged as Darwin's most useful and prolific informant.